- More than 600 million people in Africa live on less than 2 dollars a day.

 - Aid projects end when the money is spent – new projects need new money.

-Your donation creates jobs and prospects for people who currently live off less than $2 per day.
+Your Christmas donation helps African startups create jobs and perspectives for people currently living off less than $2 a day.

 What we do